taynefemple/developer-exercise/README.markdown

  * Required: Fetch quotes from the source [quotes.json](https://gist.githubusercontent.com/anonymous/8f61a8733ed7fa41c4ea/raw/1e90fd2741bb6310582e3822f59927eb535f6c73/quotes.json) and display the available information in a list-like structure (table/list)
  * Required: Provide client-side pagination (up to 15 quotes per page)
- * Optional: Provide a way to filter between game and movie quotes
+ * Required: Provide a way to filter between game and movie quotes
- * Optional: Provide a client-side search that filters by the quote text
+ * Required: Provide a client-side search that filters by the quote text

-Please use your discretion in implementing the optional, nice-to-have features (if interested).

 ## Ruby